Allergen testing in laboratory

 Experience and expertise

-- Demonstrating that the controls and procedures that they have in place for managing food allergens are working
+• Verify that the controls and procedures that you have in place for managing food allergens are working.

-- Providing evidence for compliance with claims (i.e. gluten-free, milk-free, lactose-free, etc.)
+• Provide evidence for compliance with allergen claims i.e. gluten-free, milk-free, lactose-free, etc.

-- Determining the food allergen status of raw ingredients
+• Determine the food allergen status of raw ingredients.

 Flexibility and customisation

-With many food manufacturers typically producing a myriad of different food products and ingredients, the ability of a partner to quickly understand their needs and be able to tailor their services towards them is really important.
+With many food manufacturers typically producing a myriad of different food products and ingredients, it is significantly beneficial to choose a partner that will quickly understand your needs and be able to tailor their service accordingly.

 Turnaround times